 Delayed Proof-of-Work (dPoW) is a Komodo innovation to provide bitcoin’s mining resources as security for weaker chains.
 From our engineering planning, we are always keen in testing where we can improve it and scale it out like the rest of the Komodo ecosystem.

-Over the weeks we’ve described what solutions will be available with Komodo’s Crypto Conditions implementation – including smart contracts and consensus extending capabilities.
+Over the weeks, we’ve described what solutions will be available with Komodo’s Custom Consensus framework– including smart contracts, blockchain-based games, decentralized applications, and consensus extending capabilities.
 This provides rapid blockchain development, where the development cycle has been reduced 10-fold.
 This is multi-million dollar savings across multiple project development teams.
 Some of the sample solutions described are the creation of oracles, stable coin gateways and double spend resistant instant blockchain payments.

-The core developers will continue creating reference smart contracts and consensus customizations, but a small group of keen developers have emerged that want to make GUIs for these alpha modules.
+The core developers will continue creating reference Custom Consensus modules, but a small group of keen developers have emerged that want to make GUIs for these alpha modules.
 In Tech Tuesday #4 we mentioned the virtualization of blockchain creation (the network layer) by creating docker images as part of the development workflow.

 Interested in GUI dApps development?
 Discord’s #cc_gui channel will be where most of the work will take place in the coming weeks.